3803-3823 W 10th Ave rezoning application

 Hi!
 Thank you for your reply.
 After taking a look at the latest Rental Market Survey Data conducted by the CMHC in October 2021, the average rent for a 2-bedroom condo apartment in the Vancouver CMA is CAD2,058/month in October 2020 and CAD2,498/month in October 2021; a 21% increase in 1 year.
 Assuming that the said development is going to be completed in October 2025, a 21% increase each year will bring the average rent to CAD5354/month by that time, a 20% less than average rent in the Vancouver CMA will be CAD4283/month.
 Can you please answer me rental CAD4,283/month in October 2025 is still considered affordable?
 Understood the Secured Rental Policy was approved by the Council, but what was the rationale to build commercial shop(s) at the ground floor?
 Can you please explain how will those shop(s) bring affordable housing to the public?
 Will it be better to build dwelling unit(s) at the ground floor instead of shop(s)?
 I would like to reiterate the block situates across the 10th AVE (3822-3804 W 10th AVE) and the block situates behind the development (3822-3800 W Broadway) are all residential houses, those shops located at the high street of the 10th AVE are all located at the eastern side of Highbury Street.
 In light of the above, will the Council and the Rezoning Planner ever consider not to extend commercial units / activities to such development even Secured Rental Policy allows it?
 Understood there are Parking-by-law and TDM Plan to regulate and manage parking and traffic.
 But I can't see how those laws and plans can genuinely avoid additional traffic and noise issues bring to the neighbourhood.
 Just one typical example, if the entrance / exit of the underground parking face directly towards the back-lane of 3822-3800 W Broadway, noises and traffic generate by those vehicles driving in and out of that narrow back-lane will cause nuisance to those families living over there every-single-day.
 How will you address this?
 What about traffic, parking and noises caused by commercial activities?
 All I see the TDM Plan tries to manage traffic issues caused by the apartment units only but didn't address traffic and noise issues generate from commercial activities.
 How will you address that?
 Will the Rezoning Planner consider replace those shops at the ground floor with dwelling units and lower the 6-storey high building to a 4-storey high building in order to streamline the contour of the neighborhood houses?
 Hope the rezoning planner and the developer can work together with those residents living close-by to come up with a win-win solution to address all those setbacks and privacy issues before the Council makes a decision.

-colman chan asked almost 2 years ago
+colman chan asked over 2 years ago

 Please see the City Open House Boards for information on the role of rental housing, below-market rents and the rezoning process.
 While the primary focus of the Secured Rental Policy is on delivering new rental housing, the policy also supports new mixed-used buildings with commercial uses in Low-Density Transition Areas, including on both sides of 10th Avenue in some areas.
 City-wide studies indicate a need to increase the supply of commercial space over the long-term in line with anticipated population growth.
 The applicant has proposed a rezoning to the RR-3B district schedule, which is subject to Council approval.
 Should Council decide to consider the application, a public hearing will be held and residents will have an opportunity to speak directly to Council.